- Which English placement test should I take?

 NOVA’s other ESL program, the American Culture and Language Institute (ACLI), offers both full-time and part-time ESL classes at a variety of levels.
 If you score below 225, someone from the Testing Center will direct you to the ACLI office on your campus.

-NOVA uses the TOEFL and IELTS to issue academic I-20s for F-1 visas.
+NOVA uses the TOEFL, IELTS, and PTE to issue academic I-20s for F-1 visas.
 If you get a high enough score, you will be issued an academic I-20; otherwise, you will be issued a language-training I-20.

-Even if you have taken the TOEFL or IELTS, you still need to take NOVA’s ESL placement test to determine whether you qualify for ENG 111, or if you do not, where you should begin in NOVA’s ESL programs.
+Even if you have taken the TOEFL, IELTS, or PTE, you still need to take NOVA’s ESL placement test to determine whether you qualify for ENG 111, or if you do not, where you should begin in NOVA’s ESL programs.
 The placement test compares your skills to those of other students who study at NOVA.
-The placement test does not require an appointment, and there is no fee for taking it.

 No. As long as you passed the course at a regionally accredited institution of higher education in the United States with a grade of C or better, and the course is considered equivalent to NOVA’s ENG 111, you can show an unofficial transcript to a counselor and register for classes without taking the placement test.
 You will need to have an official transcript from your previous college or university sent to NOVA in order to get credit for ENG 111.

 If you fall into this category and think you need help with your English skills, we encourage you to take the placement test and consider taking some ESL classes.